Education & Training

 Infection Control Built In

 Infection control protocols are applied as standard on every education site from day one.
-Outbreak response procedures for common infectious disease scenarios are pre-planned and activated on instruction, without the provider needing to develop a response after the fact.
+Outbreak response procedures are pre-planned and activated on instruction, without the provider needing to develop a response after the fact.
 Enhanced disinfection, product switching, exclusion zone management and documentation are built into CPC's education operating procedures.

 Audit-Ready Documentation